 As a startup founder, time is limited and needs to be distributed accordingly to achieve the best results.
 Sometimes that means that we prioritize short-term actions at the hindrance of long-term benefits, willingly or otherwise.
 A prime example in marketing is SEO, where we’ve come across numerous startups without a real SEO game plan (and no actual results either).
 This results in a huge missed opportunity because SEO can become the most profitable distribution channel in the long term, although it does require considerably more time to achieve results than PPC.

-We are going to assume that you’ve already taken care of the fundamental on-page SEO aspects of your website and adequately optimized your content, keywords, meta-tags etc. There are numerous detailed on-page SEO checklists, guidelines and tutorials online, so we will not be covering these (although we will create a detailed article covering on-page optimization later).
+We are going to assume that you’ve already taken care of the fundamental on-page SEO aspects of your website and adequately optimized your content, keywords, meta-tags etc. There are numerous detailed on-page SEO checklists, guidelines and tutorials online, however we’re going to outline some of the essential ranking factors below.

 With that being said, let’s jump into the 5 key SEO tips for startups to increase search visibility: